schooltool-project/schooltool-book/source/features.rst

 * A school can customize the fields of demographic and other data stored for each person.

-* Each field can store textual, date, boolean (yes/no) data or a selection from a list of defined choices.
+* Each field can store textual, date, boolean (yes/no) data, or a selection from a list of defined choices.

-* Fields can be assigned specifically to teachers, students, administrators or all people.
+* Fields can be assigned specifically to teachers, students, administrators, or all people.

 Contact Management
 ------------------

-* Personal contact information includes address, phone, email and contact language.
+* Personal contact information includes address, phone, email, and contact language.

 * Each student can be associated with one or more adult contacts; multiple students can be associated with a single contact.